 PUBLISHED ON November 21, 2019

-While a GPS unit can be great for navigating large cities or sidestepping traffic, they really earn their keep when used for off-roading.
-After all, anyone can get around with street signs and Google maps, but what are you supposed to do when the only identifiable landmarks are trees and rocks?
+While a GPS device can be great for navigating large cities or sidestepping traffic, it really earns its keep when used for off-roading.
+After all, most people can get around with street signs and Google maps, but what are you supposed to do when the only identifiable landmarks are trees and rocks?
 The GPS units on this list are ideal for venturing off paved roads as they can help you travel outside your comfort zone without fear of getting lost.

 Why Trust Us